Large deviations for marked sparse random graphs with applications to interacting diffusions: Notation

 For each $n \in \N$, let $G_n$ be uniformly sampled from $\mathcal{G}^{(n)}_{\vec m,\vec u}$, which we call the DA model in honor to Delgosha and Anantharam.
 In~\cite{da}, the authors introduce a notion of entropy for such random graphs, which they call BC entropy, and provide a weak large deviation principle for the empirical measure of $G_{n}$, denoted by $U(G_{n})$ (see~\eqref{eq:empirical_neighborhood_distribution}).

 The asymptotic behavior of these distributions depends on the limits of the vectors $\vec{u}^{(n)}$ and $\vec{m}^{(n)}$.
 With this in mind, we introduce some additional notation for these limits.
-The average-degree vector is
+The average-degree vector is a vector of non-negative entries $\vec{d} = \big( d_{x,x'}: x, x' \in \Xi \big)$ such that

 The vector $\vec{d}$ plays the role of the limit of $\vec{m}^{(n)}/n$.
 Likewise, we introduce a distribution $Q=(q_\theta)_{\theta\in \Theta}$ over $\Theta$ that will be regarded as the limit of $\vec{u}^{(n)}/n$.